josue-rodriguez/josue-rodriguez/content/about.md

 For now, I am the lab manager for the [Cognition Lab at HSU](https://www2.humboldt.edu/psychology/hands-learning/research-labs/cognition-lab) and an intern at the [HSU Office of Institutional Effectiveness](http://www2.humboldt.edu/irp/).

-When I'm not reading or learning to, you can find me watching NBA basketball, hiking in the forest, or watching Westworld.
+When I'm not reading or learning to program, you can find me watching NBA basketball, hiking in the forest, or watching Westworld.